 Return to Nursing

-Whose registration with the Nursing & Midwifery Council (NMC) has lapsed having not practiced in the last 3 years or more
+- Your registration with the Nursing & Midwifery Council (NMC) has lapsed and you have not practiced as a Nurse in the last 3 years.

-Who are wishing to seek employment with the NNUH upon successful completion of the Return to Practice programme.
+- You wish to seek employment as a band 5 Nurse with the NNUH upon successful completion of the Return to Practice programme.

 - 3 -7 years out of clinical practice – 150hrs (20 x 7.5 hour days)